barozziLab/MultiK_lowMem/README.md

 ### General Information
 This is a more flexible re-implementation of MultiK and does not require a seurat object as input, but directly runs on a matrix (cells x components) of any dimensionality reduction.
 In the seurat analysis workflow, these are PCA components, but you can also use NMF components (as for example identified by the DECIPHER-seq workflow).
 In this implementation, leiden clustering is used, but it can easily be changed to other methods/algorithms by changing the main function.
+We are actively working on implementing this among other things as a parameter directly in the main function.
 Note, that as a tradeoff for the memory-efficient behaviour of this implementation not all outputs from the original workflow can be produced.
+The code is under active development and we are working on adding as much of these features as possible.
 However, the diagnostic plots to choose the optimal k are available and those are the main aim of the method.
 Below are two examples for using this MultiK implementation with a seurat object or directly on a matrix.

 ```